-You've probably been to a dive bar with a single pinball table, but some of Chicago's most exciting bars house entire arcades.
+You've probably been to a dive bar with a single pinball machine, but some of Chicago's most exciting bars house entire arcades.
 Since appearing in neighborhoods like Wicker Park and Logan Square, arcade bars have become a citywide phenomenon.
-Whether you want to set a new Donkey Kong high score or hang out while drinking craft beer, you can waste quarters on something other than laundry at one of Chicago's top arcade bars.
+Whether you want to set a new Donkey Kong high score or shoot some aliens while drinking craft beer, you can waste quarters on something other than laundry at one of Chicago's top arcade bars.

-A gigantic arcade cabinet in the back of this Logan Square barcade turns the idea of a solitary video game experience on its head, requiring not two, not four, but 10 players.
+A gigantic arcade cabinet in the back of this Logan Square arcade bar turns the idea of a solitary video game experience on its head, requiring not two, not four, but 10 players.
 Killer Queen pits two teams of five against one another in a bee colony–themed duel of resource collection, combat and snail riding (seriously).
-Show up on Wednesday for the weekly league night to observe some of the game’s best players and search for a team to join.
+It's fascinating to watch skilled players face off against each other, but it's also fairly easy to pick up (just bring along some friends).

 The Adler Planetarium knows how to convince geeks to visit Museum Campus; on the third Thursday of every month, the museum throws a 21-plus theme party that draws on pop culture.
 Previous events have featured activities and programming inspired by nerd-approved movies and TV shows such as Star Wars, Star Trek and Firefly.
 With a beverage in your hand, learn a bit more about the galaxy we call home, as well as the ones far, far away.